Trung28899/Redux/README.txt

 4. Guide of how to use:

-VER 1: Code in 3rd commit
+VER 1: Basic setup, how to dispatch ACTION and the use of REDUCER Code in 3rd commit

 - See Redux-Flow.pdf for understanding of the work Flow
 - See redux-basic.js.
 This is the script that contains all